 Patient Satisfaction should NEVER be 100%

-The problem with comparing a visit to my healthcare provider and
+The problem with comparing a visit to my healthcare provider to other customer experiences like:

 - a massage

 They are not comparable ... for heaven's sake.

 If you think you can run a healthcare organization like Disney, you are setting up a battle between Patient Satisfaction on one side and Quality and Safety on the other.

 If you think your goal is 100% Patient Satisfaction, then you clearly have never taken care of patients.